 Neither Weiner nor his wife saw any liquid on the floor immediately before or after his accident.
 Nor did anyone else – even after a visual and tactile inspection of the area.

-Passenger Wins $2,998,155 Judgement Against Carnival for Knee fracture from Slip and Fall
+Passenger Wins $2.9 Million Judgment Against Carnival for Slip and Fall (Knee Fracture)

 This isn’t my case.
 On May 13, 2011, a cruise passenger was awarded $2,998,155 from her slip and fall.
 Kaba slipped on a slippery deck on the Carnival Pride ship.
 (The Carnival pride is a spirit class cruise ship.)